 The Trayvon Martin Foundation was established in March 2012, with the goal of increasing awareness about the effect of violence on families while scrutinizing racial and gender crime profiling.

-In July 2018, the first of a six-part documentary series, Rest in Power: The Trayvon Martin Story, aired on BET and the Paramount Network.
+In July 2018, the first of a six-part documentary series, Rest in Power: The Trayvon Martin Story, aired on TV.
 Produced by Jay-Z and created with the full support of Martin's family, the series explores the youngster's background, recounts the events leading to his death and examines the activist organizations that sprung forth in the aftermath, including Black Lives Matter.
 "It's really important for people to see Trayvon as a person," his dad told People.
 "He was a teenager who had a future ahead of him.
 This documentary will help people really know him as he was."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!